okeowo-cloud/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files: Script displays the 10 newest files in the current directory, one file per line, sorted from newest to oldest.

+13-unique: Script takes a list of words as input and prints only words that appear exactly once.